turbot/guardrails-samples/policy_packs/aws/ec2/enforce_imdsv2_for_instances/README.md

 ### Enforce Mode

 By default, the controls are set to Check mode based on the policy settings.
-To enable automated enforcements, you can switch to Enforce mode by changing the policy settings:
+To enable automated enforcements, you can switch to Enforce mode by changing the policy setting:

 ```hcl
 resource "turbot_policy_setting" "aws_ec2_instance_metadata_service" {